build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ## Build and Deploy with AWS SAM

-Now that we have our design and application files created for us, let's build and deploy this using AWS Serverless Application Model (SAM).
+Now that we have our design and application files created, let's build and deploy this thing using AWS Serverless Application Model (SAM).

 Open a terminal in your local IDE in the same root folder where Application Composer created all the above files.
-Please make sure you have installed all the pre-requisites mentioned at the beginning.
+Make sure you installed all the pre-requisites mentioned at the beginning.

-As this is a Nodejs sample, let's make sure we have all the required modules installed for the application, run following command at the root of the above selected folder:
+As this is a Nodejs sample, let's also make sure we have all the required modules installed for the application.
+Run the following command at the root of the above selected folder:

 ```bash
 npm install aws-sdk
 ```

 We will be skipping the `sam init` command, as we already have a sample application created for us.
-We will build, deploy and test the application in this section.
+We will build, deploy, and test the application in this section.

 ### Step 1: Build the application